5 Common Drum Grooves Every Drummer Should Learn

 Essentially, you're dividing each beat into six parts and playing the first, third, fourth, and sixth notes.

 This technique creates the distinctive style of the half-time shuffle, making it an essential groove for drummers to master, especially those interested in jazz, blues, or complex rock drum patterns.

 The half-time shuffle isn't just about technical prowess; it's about feeling the groove and bringing a subtle, infectious rhythm to life on your drum kit.

 It's a test of your ability to blend precision with a smooth, flowing style, making it a favorite among professional drummers and a crucial addition to your repertoire.

 4. Half-Time Funk Groove

-The key to the half-time funk groove is having a right hand pattern that is breaking up the 16th notes into groups of three.
+The essence of the half-time funk groove lies in its distinctive right-hand pattern, which creatively breaks up 16th notes into rhythmic groups of three.

 5 Trap Beat